PeiyiXiong/HW4/README.md

                     audioSource.PlayOneShot(scoreClip);
                 }
             }
-Game Over Presentation: Activates the game over text, stops pipe/player movement, and plays death audio when OnPlayerDied is raised.
+Game Over Presentation: When the OnPlayerDied event (triggered by PlayerController on pipe collision) is raised, ScoreManager activates the game over text, stops pipe/player movement, and plays death audio.

 Audio Feedback: Plays jump/score/death sounds in response to OnPlayerJumped, OnScoreIncreased, and OnPlayerDied events (no direct calls from PlayerController).